CQQQ - Invesco China Technology ETF

 - What is CQQQ?

 - CQQQ is the ticker symbol for Invesco China Technology ETF, an listed exchange-traded fund.
-The Invesco China Technology ETF (Fund) is based on the FTSE China Incl A 25% Technology Capped Index (Index).
-The Fund will invest at least 90% of its total assets in securities that comprise the Index as well as American depositary receipts and global depositary receipts based on the securities in the Index.
+The Invesco China Technology ETF (CQQQ) aims to replicate the investment performance of the FTSE China Incl A 25% Technology Capped Index.
+This fund primarily allocates at least 90% of its total assets to the securities, including American and Global Depositary Receipts, that constitute its underlying benchmark.
 Listed on AMEX.
 CQQQ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the CQQQ options snapshot look like today?